Synthetic approach to the Quillen model structure on topological spaces: Example: locales

 which contradicts our assumption.
 Thus, $(x \otimes a^{-1}U,x \otimes b^{-1}U) \nleq \phi(\downarrow T)$ but $(x \otimes a^{-1}U,x \otimes b^{-1}U) \leq \phi(\downarrow S)$ and hence $\phi(\downarrow T) \neq \phi(\downarrow S)$. \end{proof}

 We are now ready to verify that $(\Loc, \Omega)$ carries a model structure.

-\begin{theorem} There is a model structure on $\Loc$ whose cofibrations are maps in $cof(\mathcal{I}_\Loc)$, fibrations are maps in $rlp(\mathcal{J}_\Loc)$, and weak equivalences are maps which have the weak right lifting property against $\mathcal{I}_\Loc$, or equivalently by $\cref{WEClassicDef}$, maps which induce isomorphisms on all homotopy groups. \end{theorem}
+\begin{theorem} There is a model structure on $\Loc$ whose cofibrations are maps in $cof(\mathcal{I}_\Loc)$ (cf.~\cref{notation:Iloc_Jloc}), fibrations are maps in $rlp(\mathcal{J}_\Loc)$ (cf.~idem), and weak equivalences are maps which have the weak right lifting property against $\mathcal{I}_\Loc$, or equivalently by $\cref{WEClassicDef}$, maps which induce isomorphisms on all homotopy groups. \end{theorem}

-\begin{proof} We verify that $(\Loc, \Omega)$ is a good Q-structure, By the description of $\Omega$, (S1) and (S4) are clear, (S2) and (Q7) hold by \cref{LocSpatialProducts}, and (S3) holds by \cref{FrmPullbackLemma}; thus, $(\Loc, \Omega)$ is a category with intervals.
+\begin{proof} We verify that $(\Loc, \Omega)$ is a good Q-structure.
+By the description of $\Omega$, (S1) and (S4) are clear, (S2) and (Q7) hold by \cref{LocSpatialProducts}, and (S3) holds by \cref{FrmPullbackLemma}; thus, $(\Loc, \Omega)$ is a category with intervals.
 By \cref{ProductDistributeLocale} (Q2) holds, (Q5) follows from \cref{LocaleExponentiability}, and (Q6) by \cref{SOALocales}.
 Lastly, (Q3), (Q4), and (Q8) holds by $\Omega$ preserving colimits. \end{proof}

 Since $\Omega$ preserves colimits and the generating (acyclic) cofibrations, we have an immediate corollary.

 \begin{proposition} The adjunction $\Omega \adj \op{pt}$ is a Quillen adjunction between the Quillen model structures on $\Sob$ and $\Loc$. \end{proposition}